Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Results

+In simulation studies, it can be seen in Fig. \ref{fig:comparison}(1a) that ETB-Cal, which utilized only five Al filters for calibration, showed comparable correction capability with SFR method which used 5 × 5 step wedges combinations.
+And quantitative evaluation in Table \ref{table:simutable} demonstrated that the SFR method achieved MSE, SSIM, $\Delta_{\rm{MAX}}$ values of $3.66 \times 10^{-7}$, 0.9999, 3.3 HU and $5.22 \times 10^{-8}$, 1.0000, 0.7 HU for the reconstructed LE and HE images, respectively, which were slightly better than that achieved with ETB-Cal.

+In the physical experiments, with 14 measurements of calibration data (while only 6 Al filters for ETB-Cal), both LE and HE images processed with the SFR method exhibited reduced quality.
+Without correction, $\Delta_{\mathrm{MAX}}$ was 29.3 HU ([40, 120] keV E-bin) and 26.3 HU ([70, 120] keV E-bin).
+After correction, the ETB-Cal algorithm reduced them to 5.8 HU and 4.6 HU, respectively, while the SFR method decreased them to 8.3 HU and 18.3 HU.

+Firstly, the SFR method shows a comparable \( \Delta_{\rm{MAX}} \) statistic to ETB-Cal on the LE images.
+However, as shown in the profile line of Fig. \ref{fig:comparison}(5d), the reconstructed images of MEPT exhibit a general trend of higher HU values in the center and lower HU values at the edges.
+The distribution of HU values in the water region is clearly uneven.
+Moreover, the correction effect of SFR on the HE images is significantly inferior to that of ETB-Cal, with a higher \( \Delta_{\rm{MAX}} \).
+As seen in Fig. \ref{fig:comparison}(6c), the corrected images also show prominent ring artifacts.
+Additionally, the profile line in Fig. \ref{fig:comparison}(6d) reveals similar issues as those observed in the SFR-corrected LE images.

+Material decomposition results of Gammex MEPT was shown in Fig. \ref{fig:MD}.
+As marked in (2a), the reference concentrations of three iodine rods in MEPT were 2, 5, and 10 mg/ml.
+Meanwhile, the estimated iodine concentrations by ETB-Cal in (2f) were 2.07, 4.90, and 9.88 mg/ml.
+While the measured water densities in the selected ROIs in (1f) were 1006.5, 1015.9, and 1022.0 mg/ml, demonstrating slight deviations from the reference water density (1000.0 mg/ml).
+The estimated iodine concentrations by SFR in (2g) were 1.14, 3.52, and 7.43 mg/ml.
+While the measured water densities in the selected ROIs in (1g) were 1019.7, 1035.6, and 1060.1 mg/ml.
+SFR deviated more from the reference values than ETB-Cal.

-It can be seen that bone and soft tissue of the head phantom are completely separated, and in the case of virtual monoenergy images at 51 keV and 78 keV, both the ring artifacts and the bony beam hardening artifacts are significantly eliminated.
-In the bone density image of head phantom, we selected five ROIs in the bone region for mean value statistics.
-The range of values relative to the smallest mean was found to be only 0.9 \%, indicating that the decomposition values are both accurate and exhibit good uniformity.
+It can be seen in Fig. \ref{fig:MD}(3f) and (4f) that bone and soft tissue of the head phantom were completely separated, and for VMIs at 51 keV and 78 keV, both the ring artifacts and the bony beam hardening artifacts were significantly reduced.
+In (4f), We selected five ROIs in the bone region for mean value statistics.
+Although it is challenging to do MD in head phantom, the range of values relative to the smallest mean was only 0.9 \%, indicating that the decomposition values were fairy accurate and exhibited good uniformity.
+For SFR, water and bone are also separated in (3g) and (4g).
+However, both show some value offsets, and the water image still contains residual artifacts.